mpusz/wg21-papers/src/3133R0_first_factor.md

 - For rational powers, we simply multiply each exponent by the power.

-This representation has been shown to work very well in practice, across multiple widely used C++ units libraries (mp-units and Au).
+This representation has been shown to work very well in practice, across multiple widely used C++ units libraries ([@MP-UNITS] and [@AU]).
 The bottleneck is factoring numbers that contain a very large prime factor.
 Consider a robust but inefficient factorization method, such as trial division, or its wheel factorization enhancement.
 While this does take a very long time, there's an even bigger problem.
 Compilers _limit the number of iterations_ in a `constexpr` loop, and these algorithms can easily exceed this limit for large inputs: we get a _compilation error_ rather than an excessively slow compilation.

 This problem is more than just theoretical: for example, the exact definition of the proton mass in SI units involves the number 1,672,621,923,695, one of whose factors is 334,524,384,739, which is